-The National Breast Cancer Foundation (NBCF) is 100% community funded, and therefore the only national body that funds life-changing breast cancer research with money raised entirely by the Australian public.
-Breast cancer is the most common life-threatening cancer facing Australian women, with eight women dying from the disease each day — mothers, sisters, wives, daughters and friends.
+The National Breast Cancer Foundation (NBCF) is 100% community funded and the only national body that funds life-changing breast cancer research with money raised entirely by the Australian public.
+Breast cancer is the most common cancer facing Australian women, with eight women dying from the disease each day — mothers, sisters, wives, daughters and friends.

 Research is the only way to prevent deaths, and improve how breast cancer is diagnosed, managed and treated.
 By funding only world-class research, NBCF is working towards a goal of zero deaths from breast cancer by 2030.